|

 National reunions are held annually and have become highly

 successful affairs.
-Following Jacksonville in 1988, succeeding
+Following Jacksonville in 1988,

-South Carolina and Portland, Oregon.
+Orleans; Charleston, South Carolina and Portland, Oregon.

 In 1994, Midland / Bay City, Michigan was our destination,